Diego-Barbulo/Instance-Segmentation-and-Tracking/algorithms/PWC-Net/README.md

 # Optical Flow
-Here, I provide the scripts and tutorials for generating optical flow images from our COW MOTS dataset.
+Here, I provide the scripts and tutorials for generating optical flow images from the COW MOTS dataset.
 Once these images have been generated, optical flow will be used as a tracking mechanism in the TrackR-CNN algorithm (go to the TrackR-CNN readme for instructions).

 ## Video of results